Lifeline: Overcoming the digital divide and opening doors to opportunity

 How Lifeline Works

-Lifeline provides up to a $9.25 monthly discount on service for eligible low-income subscribers and up to $34.25 per month for those on Tribal lands.
+Lifeline provides up to a $9.25 monthly discount on service for eligible low-income subscribers and up to $34.25 per month for eligible subscribers on Tribal lands.
 Subscribers may receive a Lifeline discount on either a wireline or a wireless service, but they may not receive a discount on both services at the same time.
 Lifeline also supports broadband Internet service and broadband-voice bundles.
 FCC rules prohibit more than one Lifeline service per household.

 Lifeline is available to eligible low-income consumers in every state, commonwealth, territory, and on Tribal lands.
 The Lifeline program is administered by the Universal Service Administrative Company (USAC).
 USAC is responsible for helping consumers apply for the program, understand eligibility requirements, and keep their benefit current through an annual recertification process.
 USAC's website provides additional information regarding the program, including program requirements.